UBCh/-ru.ua.com.javarush.november.movieRental.chuvashova/README.md

 - maven project created, dependencies included
-- deployed database locally end Connected in Idea as datasource -all necessary entity classes have been created and mapped to movie schema tables.
+- deployed database locally end Connected in Idea as datasource
+- all necessary entity classes have been created and mapped to movie schema tables.
 - created interface EntityRepository<T> and all its necessary implementations
 - created services to interact with each implementation interface EntityRepository<T>
 - implemented functionality to create a new customer